holecekp/FuzzyMath/README.md

 FuzzyNumber sum = FuzzyNumberArithmetic.Add(a, b, alphaCutsCount: 30);
 ```

-The `FuzzyNumberArithmetic` contains also additional methods:
+The `FuzzyNumberArithmetic` class also provides additional methods:
-* `Negation` - for a fuzzy number A, the value -A is returned.
+* `Negation`: Returns the negation of a fuzzy number A, i.e., `-A`.
-* `Reciprocal` - for a fuzzy number A, the value 1/A is returned.
+* `Reciprocal`: Returns the reciprocal of a fuzzy number A, i.e., `1/A`.

 ## Advanced operations with α-cuts